Customer care: The dos and the don’ts

 Do focus on the solution

-When provided with a solution, you still have to walk the customer through it.
-Refrain from making snide comments and instead, focus on the task at hand.
+When a solution is provided, you still have to walk the customer through it.
+Refrain from making snide comments and instead focus on the task at hand.

-Afterward, let the customer know that if it ever happens again, they can come back and connect with you, or take it upon themselves to fix the issue.
+Afterward, let the customer know that if it ever happens again, they can contact you or fix the issue themselves.

 And last, this point is one of the most important takes to be said.
 This applies to all of us, in and out of the professional workplace.